When to plant Mint in Peach County, GA

 Peach County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is March 9 and first fall frost is November 15.

-Peach County County sits in USDA Zone 8b.
+Peach County sits in USDA Zone 8b.
 Mint grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Mint grow in Peach County County's climate?
+Can Mint grow in Peach County's climate?

 Your Peach County Garden Planner — Free